 The April 2015 PR Theological Journal is now available - a special issue devoted to preaching!
 Visit our PRTJ page by clicking on the "Journal" tab above to access the current issue as well as all our back issues.
 There is also an updated index available there for researching various subjects, titles, and authors.

 Did you know that one of the Seminary courses that was taught last semester is now being re-taught in the Philippines - by means of videos?
-Our missionaries there (Revs.D.Kleyn and R.Smit conduct regular classes with ministers in the Manila area, and earlier this month (February) started using the videos from Prof.B.Gritters' Fall 2014 course on Catechistics (how to teach catechism to covenant youth) in these "7M meetings" (see picture below).
-The missionaries testify to the great value of using these Seminary videos in this class.
+Our missionary there (Revs.D.Kleyn conducts regular classes with ministers in the Manila area, and earlier this month (February) started using the videos from Prof.B.Gritters' Fall 2014 course on Catechistics (how to teach catechism to covenant youth) in these "7M meetings" (see picture below).
+And now he has added Prof.R.Cammenga's classes on Anthropology (doctrine of man) from this past semester.
+Our missionary testifes to the great value of using these Seminary videos in this class.

 The 2015 Interim course is now completed (Jan.5-14).
 This year’s special class was taught by Prof. Cammenga and is entitled “The Theology of John Calvin.” (pdf of course description).
 The eight sessions were video-taped and will be posted when the videos are edited.
 Look for those in the near future.

 Last Fall our Seminary faculty participated in the Classis West Officebearers' Conference on preaching on Tuesday, Sept.23, 2014 at Peace PRC in Lansing, IL. *Note: The four speeches of this conference are now available in audio form on Peace PRC's Sermonaudio page.
 The links are provided here:

 section on the PRCA website.

 For other Seminary news, visit the Seminary section on the PRCA website.

 2015-16 1st Semester Schedule/Calendar (Cf. the Google calendar below also.)

 Special Seminary Notices